-While certain of the late 20th century developments in the town tend to suit their setting well, such as the new development alongside the Conservation Area in Station Road, others here and on other streets in the area have an impact that is mostly negative in terms of their design, materials and/or scale.
-In a more general sense, however, it is the insensitive treatment of existing, historic buildings that has most eroded the area's distinctive architectural and historic qualities.
-These changes threaten the value and integrity of the 'conservation resource' and if repeated will cause additional harm unless a more conservative approach is adopted.
+The impact of some of the buildings constructed during the post-war decades in terms of their design, materials and scale is generally negative, but in a more general sense it is the insensitive treatment of existing, historic buildings that has most eroded the area's distinctive architectural and historic gualities.
+These changes seriously threaten the value and integrity of the 'conservation resource' and if repeated will cause additional harm unless a more conservative approach is adopted.
 In accordance with its adopted policies and practices, therefore, the Council will seek to encourage such a conservative approach in relation to changes in the area (whether proposed or already carried out) with a view to: